-The demandee argues roughly as follows, against Different feature 4, in the Written reply p.
+The demandee argues roughly as follows, against Different feature 5, in Written reply p.
 24 l.
-16-p.
-25 l.
+16-p.25 l.
 2.

-As with the argument that Evidences A No. 5 to No. 11 (invention of warehouse) cannot be applied to Invention A-4 (invention of automatic storeroom), a pallet carrying in/out method in the invention of warehouse described in Evidence A No. 5 or No. 6 to cannot be applied to Invention A-4 relating to an automatic storeroom.
+As with the argument that Evidences A No. 5 to No. 11 (invention of warehouse) cannot be applied to Invention A-4 (invention of automatic storeroom), a pallet carrying in/out method in the invention of warehouse described in Evidences A No. 5 and No. 6 to Invention A-4 relating to an automatic storeroom.

-The demandant alleges, according to the matters described in Evidences A No. 5 and No. 6, that the technology, as a mechanism for taking out pallets stored in a depth direction from a frontage where the pallets are taken out, of using a take-out mechanism for taking out a front pallet from a shelf area and a moving mechanism for moving a container behind to the front, and taking out the rear container, which has been moved to the front, from the shelf area is a conventionally well-known technical matter.
-However, it is not a conventionally well-known technical field of automatic storeroom, at least.
-It cannot be said that the technology is a conventionally well-known matter in the field of warehouse, only with Evidences A No. 5 and No. 6.
+The demandant alleges, according to the matters described in Evidences A No. 5 and No. 6, that the technology, as a mechanism for taking out pallets stored in a depth direction from a frontage where the pallets are taken out, of take-out mechanism for taking out a front pallet from a shelf area and a moving mechanism for moving a pallet behind to the front, and taking out the rear pallet, which has been moved to the front, from the shelf area, is a conventionally well-known technical matter.
+However, it is not a conventionally well-known technical matter in the technical field of automatic storeroom, at least.
+Furthermore, it cannot be said that the technology is a conventionally well-known matter in the field of warehouse, only with Evidences A No. 5 and No. 6.

 In light of the above, the pallet carrying in/out mechanism in the invention of warehouse described in Evidences A No. 5 and No. 6 cannot be applied to Invention A-4.
-It cannot be said that a person skilled in the art could have easily conceived of Corrected invention 2 of the case.
+It cannot be said that a person skilled in the art could easily conceive of Corrected invention 2 of the case.